milenakos/cat-bot/README.md

 ## Prerequisites

-- Python 3
+- Python 3 (around 3.8 or so, newer is better ofc)
+- PostgreSQL
 - Git (optional)
-- PostgreSQL (optional)

 ## Instructions